Island Hopper: Current route

-The total time from Honolulu to Guam, including time on the ground, is 16 hours.
-It takes 4.5 hours to fly from Honolulu to Majuro, followed by a 45-minute flight from Majuro to Kwajalein.
+For the full Island Hopper route, the total time between Honolulu and Guam, including time on the ground, is 16 hours.
+It takes 4.5 hours to fly between Honolulu and Majuro (the longest segment), followed by a 45-minute flight from Majuro to Kwajalein.
 From Kwajalein to Kosrae, the flight takes one hour.
 Kosrae to Pohnpei flight takes another hour.
 From Pohnpei, it takes 70 minutes to fly to Chuuk.
 The final leg, from Chuuk to Guam, takes 90 minutes.

-Passengers may disembark and reboard at each stop or remain on the aircraft with the exception of Kwajalein Atolls.
+Passengers may disembark and reboard at each stop or remain on the aircraft with the exception of Kwajalein, where passengers are prohibited from leaving the aircraft unless they have prior authorization from the U.S. government, as the airfield is inside an active military installation.
+Photography and videography there are also restricted.
 Ground times at each stop are 45 minutes at Majuro, 39 minutes at Kwajalein, 33 minutes at Kosrae, 34 minutes at Pohnpei and 34 minutes at Chuuk.

-Upon arrival in Guam it is possible to connect to United Airlines "Manila Hopper" flight which flies to Manila, Philippines with similar brief stops in Koror, Palau.
+Upon arrival in Guam it is possible to connect to United Airlines "Manila Hopper" flight which flies to Manila, Philippines with a similar brief stop in Koror, Palau.